jschuur/Steam-Achievements/NOTES.md

 Bugs
 ----
+* Dropdowns don't load on about page because JS files are included twice
 * steam privacy state not properly set for authenticated users
 * Add right padding to main content column
+* Problem with loading permalink with numeric IDs? http://steam.dev/a/76561197970679651/tf2 Not easily repeatable
+* No loading spinner for sidebar links?
+* Can't go forward after you've gone back

 Next
 ----